In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 When deciding on the format, a crucial question is whether an in-person or online meeting is more appropriate.
 Rae Ringel's insightful article "When Do We Actually Need to Meet in Person" distinguishes between task-based and relationship-based gatherings.

 A virtual meeting may work for tasks like updating a board or planning an event, or no meeting is needed.
-However, meeting in person is usually the best option for goals involving building or repairing team members' relationships.
+However, unless you're a pro at picking and using virtual meeting platforms meeting in person is usually the best option for goals involving building or repairing team members' relationships.

 For online or hybrid meetings, use interactive tools like polls or breakout rooms in online meetings to promote engagement and interaction.
 To ensure everyone feels included in your virtual presentation, designate specific times to speak directly to your remote team members.